TheBestCo/eslint-config/README.md

 We export four ESLint configurations for your usage.

-### eslint-config-phaistos-networks
+### @thebestco/eslint-config

 Our default export contains all of our ESLint rules, including EcmaScript 6+ and React.
 It requires `eslint` and `eslint-plugin-react`.

-1. `npm install --save-dev eslint-config-phaistos-networks eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y eslint-plugin-react-hooks@next babel-eslint eslint`
+1. `npm install --save-dev @thebestco/eslint-config eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y eslint-plugin-react-hooks@next babel-eslint eslint`
-2. add `"extends": "phaistos-networks"` to your .eslintrc
+2. add `"extends": "@thebestco"` to your .eslintrc

-### eslint-config-phaistos-networks/base
+### @thebestco/eslint-config/base

 Lints ES6+ but does not lint React.
 Requires `eslint`.

-1. `npm install --save-dev eslint-config-phaistos-networks eslint-plugin-import babel-eslint eslint-plugin-react-hooks@next eslint`
+1. `npm install --save-dev @thebestco/eslint-config eslint-plugin-import babel-eslint eslint-plugin-react-hooks@next eslint`
-2. add `"extends": "phaistos-networks/base"` to your .eslintrc
+2. add `"extends": "@thebestco/eslint-config/base"` to your .eslintrc

-### eslint-config-phaistos-networks/legacy
+### @thebestco/eslint-config/legacy

 Lints ES5 and below.
 Only requires `eslint`.

-1. `npm install --save-dev eslint-config-phaistos-networks eslint`
+1. `npm install --save-dev @thebestco/eslint-config eslint`
-2. add `"extends": "phaistos-networks/legacy"` to your .eslintrc
+2. add `"extends": "@thebestco/eslint-config/legacy"` to your .eslintrc

-### eslint-config-phaistos-networks/prettier
+### @thebestco/eslint-config/prettier

 Prettier is a high opinionated powerful automatic formatter.
 Eslinter is a code quality tool.
 They can both live together but there are some compromises we have to do.
 We should disable